 Socialise with Clients and Suppliers

-‘No man is an island’ and a business is nothing without their clients and suppliers.
+‘No man is an island’ and business is nothing without their clients and suppliers.
 They are integral to your business and a good working relationship goes a long way.
 So, rather than treating them as a faceless business, socialise with clients and suppliers and treat them to a burger and chips instead!

 Network and Adapt Mindset 1+1=3

 Networking, especially in SEO, is utterly essential.
-I didn’t get where I am today by closing myself off from my peers or discounting others opinions.
+I didn’t get where I am today by closing myself off from my peers or discounting other opinions.
 By networking and adapting your mindset to a different way of working, sometimes 1+1=3 after all.

 Focus on Productivity, Not Hours

 This goes back to me working seemingly unusual hours.
 It doesn’t matter to me if I work 40 hours a week or 60 hours a week as long as I am seeing the productivity from that time.
 It will balance itself out in the long run, especially when I’m on holiday.
-By focusing on productivity, not hours, I am safeguarding the future of my company, my employees, and my ability to maintain a work life integration.
+By focusing on productivity, not hours, I am safeguarding the future of my company, my employees, and my ability to maintain a work-life integration.

 Break Up Your Day to Achieve Flow State

 We’ve all been in the situation where we feel like we’re beating a dead horse.
 Try as we might we just can’t get going.
 If you are in the situation where you have a work/life balance, you just have to suck it up and get on with it.
-If you have work/life integration, however, then you are able to break up your day to achieve flow state.
+If you have work/life integration, however, then you are able to break up your day to achieve a flow state.
 You can step over the dead horse and carry on being productive.

 If You Enjoy What You Do, There’s No Reason to Draw Strict Lines